Easy Potty Training GET YOUR COPY NOW - Click here

 5. Potty Chair or Toilet?
 I have found that it's important to have a potty chair available for your child but to be willing to let them use the toilet if they want.
 Giving the child the option during training will make potty training easier on both of you.

-Once you've been able to answer these questions you'll find that potty training will go smooth and hitch free.
+Once you've been able to answer these questions you'll find that potty training will go smoothly and be hitch free.

 GET YOUR COPY NOW!